Catrick-Swayze/PhotoCarousel/README.md

 Have Fun!

 # CRUD API
-Create: POST to
+Create: POST to /products/:product/ to add to carousel.

-Read: GET at
+Read: GET at /products/:product/ to get one product, get at /products to get all products.

-Update: PUT at
+Update: PUT at /products/:product/ to update one product in database.

-Delete: DELETE at
+Delete: DELETE at /products/:product/ to delete the product from the database.